Enforcement Enforcement Reliability

 Among the priorities of the Office of Enforcement (OE) are serious violations of the mandatory Reliability Standards.
 OE staff works closely with other Commission offices, the North American Electric Reliability Corporation (NERC) (the Commission certified Electric Reliability Organization), and the six Regional Entities to which NERC delegates some of its enforcement responsibilities.

-The Commission can investigate alleged violations of reliability standards independently or in coordination with NERC, or review conduct that is the subject of a Notice of Penalty filed with the Commission.
-Investigations involving Enforcement staff will primarily focus on violation resulting in actual harm, either through the loss of load or through some other means, as well as cases involving repeat violations of the reliability standards or a violation of a standard that carries a substantial actual risk to the system.
-Reliability investigations are conducted under 18 C.F.R. ß1b and may result in detailed compliance plans, reliability enhancements, and significant civil penalties.
+The Commission can investigate alleged violations of Reliability Standards independently or in coordination with NERC and the Regional Entities.
+Investigations involving OE staff will primarily focus on violations resulting in actual harm, either through the loss of load or through some other means, as well as cases involving repeat violations of the Reliability Standards or a violation of a Reliability Standard that carries a substantial risk to the system.
+Reliability investigations are conducted under 18 C.F.R.
+Part 1b .
+Settlements for Reliability Standards violations have included detailed mitigation and compliance plans, reliability enhancements, and civil penalties.

-The Commission conducts reliability observation, independence, and standards audits on a proactive basis to ensure: (1) regional entities are conducting their own robust audits; (2) regional entities are properly carrying out their responsibilities in an independent manner, and (3) responsible entities comply with the Reliability Standards.
+OE’s Division of Audits and Accounting may conduct reliability observation, independence, and standards audits to ensure: (1) Regional Entities are conducting their own robust audits; (2) Regional Entities are properly carrying out their responsibilities in an independent manner, and (3) responsible entities comply with the Reliability Standards.
 Typically, the Commission performs these audits in conjunction with the Office of Electric Reliability and in some cases NERC.